ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 A proxy MAY additionally add ECN markings to signal congestion being experienced on the proxy itself.

+Forwarding ECN markings introduces certain active attacks.
+See
+{{active-attacks}} for more detail.

 ## Stateless Resets for Forwarded Mode QUIC Packets {#resets}

 While the lifecycle of forwarding rules are bound to the lifecycle of the